alexander-mead/pyhalomodel/README.md

 import numpy
 import halomodel as halo
 ```
 ensuring that `halomodel.py` is visible to your `path`.
+Importing via `import halomodel as halo` is nice because the functions then have nice names.
 To make non-linear power spectrum predictions using the halo model requires a linear power spectrum.
-In our notebooks we always take this from `CAMB`, but it could come from any source.
+In our demonstration notebooks we always take this from `CAMB`, but it could come from any source.
 Calculations also require the variance in the linear density field when smoothed on comoving scale $R$: $\sigma^2(R)$.
 Once again, this function could come from any source, but we take it from `CAMB`.

 A typical call to create an instance of a `model` object looks like
 ```